SCHEDULE OF EVENTS

 FREE + OPEN TO THE PUBLIC!

-Registration appreciated, bonus volunteers welcome <3
+Bonus volunteers welcome <3

 • Location: various, meet at Owens Valley Paiute-Shoshone Cultural Center

 Join us for one of our fav parts of the weekend, our MASSIVE Stewardship Project!
 We think it's necessary and important to give back and take care of the lands on which we recreate.
 We hope that you will join us in blowing away our community partners with how many of our attendees care about taking care of these lands.
+There will be multiple projects to choose from including:

 *If you are taking a SUNDAY CLINIC: Make sure you sign up for a stewardship project near your clinic location!!!